dboini2/dboini2/README.md

 -  Hi, I’m Devakar B.
--  currently operating in C, C++, x86-64 asm
+-  currently operating in C, C++, x86-64 asm.
+Optimizations important!
--  working on low-level optimization.
+-  working on low-level optimization, for improving use of low power hardware.
--  Have studied low level languages, and advanced memory usage.
+-  Have studied low level languages, and advanced memory usage, looking foward to optimizing NN memory usage.

 -